OnsightHelsinki/Mapper/README.md

 - RMUnify ‘kinda’ works in IE mode, native not supported
 - If you use redirection and restartExplorer true, make sure the OneDriveMapper runs when the user is fully logged in, restarting explorer during logon can cause hangs.
 Best practise: don’t enable it, the redirect will work the next logon for roaming profiles
 - The OneDriveMapper script does not work Powershell V2 or lower (comes with Windows 7), install V3 or higher

+## License
+- The installer is released under The MIT License (MIT) by Sulava Oy
+- The OneDriveMapper.ps1 is released under its own license by Jos Lieben (OGD)
+  - See https://gitlab.com/Lieben/OnedriveMapper_V3/blob/master/OneDriveMapper.ps1 for more details